First, the case for Biometric Authentication keeps getting stronger.

 - Seek a solution that works across channels and devices — eliminating the need for users to enroll multiple times for each point of authentication.

 - Deploy a facial liveness solution that stays ahead of fraudsters, using the very latest advances in AI and machine learning.
-For example, ID R&D the newest extraction algorithm, X-vector, to improve speed and accuracy.

 - Work with an experienced team that demonstrates expertise in the ability to train and improve algorithms through the use of large datasets, including ensuring the data is properly collected and labeled.